...

 what is cnc machining

-Having established the importance of understanding CNC machining costs, it’s essential to delve deeper into the core of CNC machining itself.
-CNC, or computer numerical control machining, is a manufacturing technique that uses automated, high-speed cutting tools to form shapes from metals and plastics.
-Lathes, routers, and milling machines with 3, 4, and 5 axes are examples of standard CNC machines.
+To understand the cost of CNC machining, it’s essential to delve deeper into the process itself.
+CNC, or Computer Numerical Control machining, is a manufacturing technique that uses automated, high-speed cutting tools to form shapes from metals and plastics.
+Standard CNC machines, such as lathes, routers, and milling machines with 3, 4, and 5 axes, are employed to achieve precise results.

 Factors Influencing CNC Machining Costs